 - EXTENT OF DISCIPLINE: The extent of disciplinary action taken depends on all of the facts and circumstances available at the time the decision is made.
 Considerations include the nature of the misconduct, the employee’s past record including disciplinary action, if any, taken in the past, and years of service.
 There is no requirement that an oral or written warning or reprimand, or a disciplinary layoff precede a discharge or that a warning or reprimand precede a disciplinary layoff if the facts and circumstances dictate another approach (See also Section III B.)

 - ORAL WARNING OR REPRIMAND: An oral statement of disapproval to the employee by the supervisor or another member of management concerning the employee’s misconduct.
 At the supervisor’s discretion, an oral warning or reprimand may be documented in the departmental file if there is concern that it may be misunderstood or denied by the employee at a subsequent date.

 - WRITTEN WARNING OR REPRIMAND: A written statement of disapproval to the employee by the supervisor or another member of management concerning the employee’s misconduct.

-- SUSPENSION: The interruption of active employment and the stopping of pay pending a decision about the extent of disciplinary action, if any, to be taken.
+- SUSPENSION: The interruption of active employment with or without pay pending a decision about the extent of disciplinary action, if any, to be taken.
 A suspension is not disciplinary in nature but after investigation, a suspension may or may not be converted to disciplinary action.